Mentro-Org/Mentro-Community-Blog/_posts/2021-10-04-using-forms-effectively-in-react.md

 Here is an example for the same

 ```
+    const handleSubmit=(e)=>{
+        const email = target.email.value;
+        const password = target.password.value;
+        const form = new FormData()
+        form.append("email",email)
+        form.append("password",password)
+        //
+        Can check for validation here
+        Move forward if validations pass
+        // Call api here
+        axios({
+          method: "post",
+          url: "myurl",
+          data: form,
+          headers: { "Content-Type": "multipart/form-data" },
+        })
+    }
     return(
         <form>
             <input name="email" value={state.email}>
             <input name="password" value={state.password}>
+            <button onClick={handleSubmit}>Submit</button>
         </form>
     )
 ```
+Here we make use of FormData method.
+FormData converts the given input into key value pairs so that they can be sent as multipart data.
+This method can be utilized to input images and other files along with text inputs.

 ## Conclusion
 Thus we learnt how we can handle large or small forms without controlling it on user input, and with a slight touch of vanilla JS to make life easier.